Stern-Lab/AssociVar/strains_and_linkage_between_variants/README.md

 Each cell represents the probability of the column when row is true (P(column|row)).
 Row and column names represent either the mutation variant or the WT for that position.
 For example, "A535.0G" represents the mutation A to G at position 535, and "535" represents the WT base for that position.
+Bottom row shows the probabilty of the column variant (no conditionality).
 It is recommended to open with excel and use Conditional Formatting > Color Scales to view this as presented in the article.